janparttimaa/uninstall-pre-installed-apps-from-microsoft-store/README.txt

 Open Command Prompt, PowerShell or Windows Terminal as Administrator and give following command:

-powershell.exe -ExecutionPolicy Bypass -File "./Uninstall pre-installed apps from Microsoft Store.ps1"
+powershell.exe -ExecutionPolicy Bypass -File ".\Uninstall pre-installed apps from Microsoft Store.ps1"

 You can also deploy this script via Intune or Configuration Manager.